-He has curated a number of exhibitions, including Digital Responses, V&A; Morandi’s Legacy; Influences on British Art at the Estorick Collection, London, (accompanied by a book published by Philip Wilson) and The artists Folio at Cartwright Hall, Bradford (2014).
-He published a major survey of print-making, Printmaking: a Contemporary Perspective (Black Dog Publishers-2010) and is a regular contributor to a number of publications including, Art in Print, Printmaking Today and Print Quarterly where he has been on the editorial board since 2009.
-In 2011 he was chairman of the selection jury for the Imprint International Graphic Art Triennial in Warsaw, Poland.
-He was Keynote Speaker at Impact 7 International Printmaking Conference, Melbourne, Australia 2011, SNAP3 in Germany in 2015 and at Art & Reconciliation in Sarajevo in 2018.
-In 2013 he was commissioned to write the catalogue essay for the exhibition of Rego and Daumier at the Casa das Historias, Museu Paula Rego and completed a catalogue essay on Henry Moore’s Elephant Skull etchings for the exhibition at the Geneva Museum of Art and History.
+He has curated a number of exhibitions, including Digital Responses, V&A; Morandi’s Legacy; Influences on British Art at the Estorick Collection, London, (accompanied by a book published by Philip Wilson) and The Artists Folio at Cartwright Hall, Bradford (2014).
+He published a major survey of print-making, Printmaking: a Contemporary Perspective (Black Dog Publishers-2010) and is a regular contributor to a number of publications including, Art in Print, Printmaking Today, and Print Quarterly where he has been on the editorial board since 2009.
+In 2011 he was chairman of the selection jury for the Imprint International Graphic Art Triennial in Warsaw, Poland, and one of the jurers for the Polish Print triennial in 2018.
+He was keynote speaker at Impact 7 International Printmaking Conference, Melbourne, Australia 2011, SNAP3 in Germany in 2015, and at the conference Art & Reconciliation in Sarajevo in 2018.
+In 2019 he was invited to visit the University of Indiana to present a McKinney endowed lecture and make new work in their print studios.

 My research is focused on a practice-based approach and located within fine art.
 Through printmaking, sculpture, installation and writing, I explore issues around absence and loss, with ideas crossing between media.
 A recurring question for me is how new technologies impact on previous processes, in particular within printmaking; and how digital technologies can inform and rejuvenate older technologies, such as etching and screenprint.
 This fits into my broader commitment to printmaking, both as a practitioner but also through raising awareness of the value and quality of print over and beyond its role as a reproducible media.